16. Sequence of Sequence

 Due to the smaller constraints, we can only use a recursive approach.
 This problem falls into the category of either take or not take.

-• Take t: Decreasing the sequence length by 1 and dividing the length of the string by 2.
+- Recursively calculate the number of sequences for two cases: - Take - t: Decreasing the sequence length by 1 and dividing the length of the string by 2.

 Time and Auxiliary Space Complexity